eartheos-app/api-docs/readme.md

 ## Testing Data

+### Setting up a server

 To test the way your data renders in the Eartheos app, we recommend setting up a web server on your local machine to serve the necessary JSON files.
 If you don't have one handy, we recommend the [http-server](https://github.com/indexzero/http-server) package.
+If you use it, ensure that you run the server from the directory in which your JSON file(s) reside.

+When entering the url into Eartheos, ensure that you use your local area network IP address.
+It'll most likely look like `192.168.x.x`, `10.x.x.x`, or `172.x.x.x`.
+Local addresses like `127.0.0.1` or `localhost` will not work.

+Alternatively, you can host your JSON file somewhere on the public internet (Dropbox, Amazon S3, etc).

+### Loading the data

-Once you have your server running, open Eartheos on your iOS device and scroll to the "Add Your Data" card.
+Once you have your data hosted (either on a server you set up or elsewhere), open Eartheos on your iOS device and scroll to the "Add Your Data" card.
 Tap "Learn More" and follow the on-screen instructions.

 ![alt tag](./assets/18-Card-Dev.jpg) ![alt tag](./assets/19-Card-Full_Screen_Scroll.jpg)